redox-os/book/src/advanced-podman-build.md

 If you feel the need to have more than one image, you can change the variable `IMAGE_TAG` in `mk/podman.mk` to give the image a different name.

-If you just want to install the packages temporarily, run `make env`, open a new terminal tab/windows, run `make container_su` and use `apt install` on this tab/window.
+If you just want to install the packages temporarily, run `make env`, open a new terminal tab/windows, run `make container_shell` and use `apt install` on this tab/window.

 ## Summary of Podman-related Make Targets, Variables and Podman Commands